barbazul/1kfa/mod_guide_gm.md

 or defeat.

-If combat is underway, as you move the combat spotlight around the scene, the NPC should get a turn to act as often as each player does.
+If combat is underway, as you move the combat spotlight around the scene, the NPC should get a turn to act as often as a PC.
+However the NPC does not *trigger moves*, so each turn in the spotlight is limited to a few possible actions:

  * The NPC may assist any player character's attack, adding an appropriate die to the attack power
  * The NPC may get into a scuffle with one foe, effectively preventing that foe from acting as the combat spotlight moves around
  * The NPC may convey or reveal information valuable to the players

-## A Second Day of Peace

-In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a *Journey point* must be spent.

 ## Brought Back to Life